 Russell will always be remembered for what he didn’t do in the NFL, but it may surprise people to hear that not only is he still involved with football, but even attempted to make a comeback on two different occasions.
 But what is the former Oakland Raider up to now?

 He got his first playing time as a sophomore in 2004 and played in 36 games over three seasons.
 He threw for 6,625 passing yards, 52 touchdowns and 21 interceptions.
+He threw an epic game-winning touchdown after Hurricane Katrina in 2005.
 After the 2006 season, when he passed for 3,129 yards and 28 touchdowns against just eight interceptions, he became one of the top prospects headed into the 2007 NFL Draft.

 His Sugar Bowl performance in 2006 wowed scouts, earning the game’s MVP against Notre Dame.
 He did the same in his Pro Day at LSU to solidify himself as the top quarterback in college football.

 Even though former Oakland Raiders head coach Lane Kiffin was more interested in wide receiver Calvin Johnson out of Georgia Tech, owner Al Davis overruled him to select Russell with the first-overall pick in the 2007 NFL Draft’s first round.